sdsc/sdsc-summer-institute-2026/2.3_high_throughput_computing/tutorials/arrays.md

 [mkandes@login01 ~]$
 ```

-If you are using the Expanse User Portal, open the interactive shell
+If you are using the Expanse User Portal, open the *Expanse Shell Access*
 app once you are logged in.

 [4pi](https://github.com/mkandes/4pi) is a collection of simple computer